33 Fun Field Trips & Things to Do: Plan Group Activities in KC

-Come experience the history of Kansas with your class or group & be taken back in time!
-YOu can complete registration forms online for Lanesfield or the Arts & Heritage Center, or contact the Museum’s Education Department at 913-715-2570 or email.
+Come experience the history of Kansas with your class or group and be taken back in time!
+You can complete registration forms online for Lanesfield or the Arts & Heritage Center, or contact the Museum’s Education Department at 913-715-2570 or by email.

 Mahaffie Stagecoach Stop allows students to discover history where it happened.
 During the field trip, kids participate in activities with animals, wagons, and the stagecoach!

-School field trip programs are two hours long, and offered Tuesday through Friday in morning and afternoon sessions.
+School field trip programs are two hours long and are offered Tuesday through Friday in morning and afternoon sessions.
 You can also choose multiple programs to create a full-day field trip.
-Times are also flexible to accommodate bus & pick-up schedules.
+Times are also flexible to accommodate bus and pick-up schedules.

-- Half-day program: Minimum 20 students for $6 per student.
+- Half-day program: minimum of 20 students for $6 per student.

 - Full-day program: minimum 20 students for $10 per student.